-Alzheimer's markers predict start of mental declineMay 14th, 2013 in Alzheimer's disease & dementia /
+Alzheimer's markers predict start of mental declineMay 14th, 2013 by Michael C. Purdy in Alzheimer's disease & dementia /

 (Medical Xpress)—Scientists at Washington University School of Medicine in St. Louis have helped identify many of the biomarkers for Alzheimer's disease that could potentially predict which patients will develop the disorder later in life.
 Now, studying spinal fluid samples and health data from 201 research participants at the Charles F. and Joanne Knight Alzheimer's Disease Research Center, the researchers have shown the markers are accurate predictors of Alzheimer's years before symptoms develop.